Sabah Al Ahmad Sea City Kuwait

 Female Pied Wheatear

-Sadly, even in this pristine environment, of migratory birds continues like a plague wherever migratory birds are found.
+Sadly, even in this pristine environment, shooting of continues like a plague wherever migratory birds are found.
 This is something we are trying to address through awareness.
 But, this epidemic really needs legislation and enforcement to be fully effective and to offer migratory birds some protection.

 Shooting 7755